IshaanVadhan/thought-lane/README.md

 # ThoughtLane

-Thought Lane is a blogging application that allows users to post, update, delete blogs, view other blogs, comment on each other's blogs, like them, and view other user profiles with their posted blogs.
-Built using Next.js, Node.js, Express.js, and MongoDB, Thought Lane offers a comprehensive blogging experience.
+ThoughtLane is a blogging application that allows users to post, update, delete blogs, view other blogs, comment on each other's blogs, like them, and view other user profiles with their posted blogs.
+Built using Next.js, Node.js, Express.js, and MongoDB, ThoughtLane offers a comprehensive blogging experience.

 ## Features